TestMyQt/material/course/part-1/text/review.md

 - I'm not sure how challenging the assignments in this part can be to students who have used c/c++ for only on couple of courses, but i'd think it's fine.
 The assignments are quite clear and you get the idea what you should do easily.

-- Typo in the Value Type vs. Identity Type: 'see documenation'
+- Typo in the Value Type vs. Identity Type: 'see documenation' *J: Fixed*

 ### Part 1 1.03